30 best things to do in Rome

 28. Fontana dell’Acqua Paola

-Fontana dell’Acqua Paola is a jewel among baroque monuments and the only real competitors to Trevi fountain.
+Fontana dell’Acqua Paola is a jewel among baroque monuments and the only real competitors to Trevi Fountain.
 Situated on the Gianicolo Hill it offers great views over the city.

-Fountain was built in the early 17th century and its designer was Italian architect Giovanni Fontana.
+The fountain was built in the early 17th century and its designer was Italian architect Giovanni Fontana.

 Fontana dell’Acqua Paola, Things to do in Rome, Lazio, Italy by Randi Hausken